 According to the Association of Corporate Counsel’s Legal Operations Maturity Model Toolkit, there are five primary reasons to engage in strategic planning:

-- Align the Legal Department with business direction and goals;
+- Align the Legal Department with business direction and goals

-- Ensure the entire Legal Department is moving in the same direction;
+- Ensure the entire Legal Department is moving in the same direction

-- Prioritize and justify investments in resources and technology;
+- Prioritize and justify investments in resources and technology

-- Measure success of the planning process.
+- Measure success of the Legal Department planning process

 Laudable goals, to be sure – but on a more human level, committing to and communicating a set purpose will improve the quality of work performed by your Legal Department and the quality of life for the people who work in it.
 As Sinek wrote, “Imagine a world in which the vast majority of us wake up inspired, feel safe at work and return home fulfilled at the end of the day.”